harryharrold/performance/FullText.md

 ## Customer collaboration over contract negotiation

-Image: document being negotiated. or something.
+Image: https://www.flickr.com/photos/hoyvinmayvin/5873697252 - a meeting gone bad, document being negotiated.

 We're a commercial company.
 We have customers.
 We like to have happy customers.
 And we don't get them by contract negotiation.
 We even like to collaborate with them.